 WORKING AGED: A covered Employee who is eligible for Medicare Part A and Medicare Part B due to age may be covered under the Plan and under Medicare, in which case the Plan will be primary.
-A covered Employee, eligible for Medicare Part A and Medicare Part B due to age, may elect not to be covered under the Plan and may waive coverage.
+A covered Employee, eligible for Medicare Part A and Medicare Part B due to age, may choose to waive all MUS Plan coverages.